S0FAiT4PCZ4N/noted2/README.md

 # Noted 2.0
-Noted 2.0 is 2nd version of my terminal note taking app written in rust.
+Noted 2.0 is the 2nd version of my terminal note taking app written in rust.
 It has been slightly improved add now features --help.

 ## Usage